eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 1. Click **Explore** and open the details of the SensorOne Information Model
 2. Click **Create Mapping** which opens a dialog with some background information about mappings.
 Confirm with **Create**.
 This will open the Payload Mapping Editor
 3. You will see two tabs, each for every Function Block property.
 Select **deviceInformation** tab
 4. Our sensor does not really transmit any device information meta data.
 That's why we hard code these values here.
 Under **manufacturer** add `"ACME Company"`.
+Make sure to add quote marks at the beginning and end of the provided manufacterer string.
 5. Open **location** mapping tab.
 Let's map the longitude and latitude to the Function Block.
 6. For **longitude** add `number:toFloat(/longitude)` and for **latitude** add `number:toFloat(/latitude)`
 7. Save your changes